Scrape out an award winning future for pollinators

 Small areas of lightly managed or unmanaged ground, often between a green and tee, have generated conditions suitable for wild plants such as cuckoo flower (Cardamine pratensis) and garlic mustard (Alliaria petiolate), the main larval food plants of the orange tip butterfly.

-Duncan has strategically left piles of dead and dying wood at several sites around the course, in both sunny and shaded areas.
+Piles of dead and dying wood have been left strategically at several sites around the course, in both sunny and shaded areas.

 It’s a technique the Game & Wildlife Conservation Trust has highlighted can support up to 5,000 native species, including 750 species of beetle and provide a valuable food source for bats and birds.

 Good hedgerow management has resulted in healthy species-rich native hedgerows, which are thick and attractive to small mammals and breeding birds.
-Duncan has also provided barn owl boxes across the site, where they can actively make best use of the meadow habitats created.
+Barn owl boxes have been provided across the site, where they can actively make best use of the meadow habitats created.

 Iestyn views a significant part of his role is to generate the club engagement and support for the ecology initiatives, within the overall context of the course management.
 “We have to acknowledge that none of the conservation work can be undertaken without the backing and support of the club and the members.